 It’s strange to think about how a couple of online platforms can have such power over purchasing decisions and consumer behavior.
 But come to think of it, social media is more like an online community than anything else.

 With that in mind, here are a few ways how social media impacts consumers buying decisions.

 Online consumers browse the Internet in search of products or services they want to buy.
 Their buyer’s journey consists of doing research, comparing products and prices, making a purchase and establishing a post-purchase experience with a business or brand.

 Many online companies try to be at each step of that journey, so they’ll encourage consumers to pick them over their competitors.
 Simply put, it can be a lengthy process.
 On the other hand, that same journey on social media is quite different.
 In fact, it’s much shorter.

-Businesses with a presence on social media networks leverage different tools and strategies to target specific audiences with a specific message at the right time and place.
+Businesses with the assistance of social media marketing agency leverage different tools and strategies to target specific audiences with a specific message at the right time and place.